Are you looking for inspiration to create a truly engaging and interactive touchscreen technology experience for your customers or visitors?

 If gaming is your thing, Woodbots Pilots from RISE Interactive is a delightful example of interactive technology at its most playful.

 It’s not only a lovely way to spend time waiting on your flight (or for your loved ones returning), it’s also the brainchild of a research project originally intended to tie together various industries and businesses in the Skellefteå innovation-driven region.
+The project also explores new forms of human computer interaction, highlighting how touch interfaces are transforming user experiences.

 Apparently, it’s an experience “born out of pure northern creativity” – which is partly why we love it so!
 After all, creativity’s what we thrive on.